Effective Date: 2/2/2022

 - Business contact information when you work for one of our business partners.

-For the purpose of this Global Privacy Notice, “Personal Information” means any information relating to an identified or identifiable individual.
+For the purpose of this Global Privacy Notice, unless otherwise specified, “Personal Information” means any information relating to an identified or identifiable individual.
 We may obtain different types of Personal Information relating to you in the situations described below.

 Personal Information We Receive from Financial Institutions, Merchants, and Other Partners in Connection with Mastercard’s Products or Services